oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

 - Every mobile acceptance test should record a complete test.
 (Can be verified by stress testing an acceptance test).
 - Running a test with snapshot mismatch, the test should take all steps after comparison and throw a snapshot mismatch error at the end.
 Test should also upload new snapshot taken as artifact.
 - We should have complete documentation on acceptance tests including updating screenshots, etc.
+- 10 acceptance test flakes have been resolved, and their tests now pass robustly.

 </details>